michel4j/django-itemlist/README.rst

             Column name on which to create links.
 Must be one of the names included in list_columns.
 By default the first column will be used.

+        show_facets
+            Boolean to show or hide the facet counts within the filter titles.
+Default is `False`.

         get_list_columns()
             Return the field names to display in columns.
 By default, simply returns the value of `list_columns`.